esteem-boy/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task #14: This code should only copy the HTML files that are found in the current directory but are not in the parent directory or those files with a newer version than the ones in the parent directory
 Task #15: This script should moves all files beginning with an uppercase letter to the directory /tmp/u.
 Task #16: This script deletes all files in the current working directory that end with the character ~.
+Task #16: This script will that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.